 Irma Grese behind the reception counter looked at me like I was muck on her shoe and waited until I’d upended all the Splenda and taken a stirrer to tell me that ‘coffee was a pound’.
 I looked down at the watery brown liquid I had in my hand and had to bite my tongue not to reply ‘how much for this stool sample?’.
 I explained I didn’t carry cash (I really don’t) and she, after quickly checking with Google as to the legality of having me taken out and shot behind the tyres, ‘let me off’.
 By god though, did she let me know she’d done me a favour – she spent the next forty minutes sighing and snorting so much that I almost called for oxygen.

 Aside from her theatrics, the time passed quickly enough, with me alternating between cursing myself for leaving my phone at home and finally catching up on Jordan’s love life via the various Heat magazines littered around.
-I do hope her and that varnished walnut who “sang” Mysterious Girl make a go of it.
 I did half expect to see at least one mechanic being taken away on a stretcher after venturing into the car’s Cloud of Death’, but no, all was well, and the mechanic ushered me over to ‘take a look’.
 Take a look?
 At what?
 Unless he’d accidentally fitted a Domino’s pizza or a ship’s wheel instead of a tyre, what could I say?
 Nevertheless, because he was manly and I’m not, I pointed at the tyre and made appropriately straight-man remarks, like ‘cracking job’ and ‘ah yes it looks so much better now’, until he pointed out that it was the back tyre on the other side of the car.

 For fuck’s sake.
 If I can find a way to make a tit of myself, I’ll do it, I really will.
 I paid up, left with a flounce of my coat, and promptly climbed into the passenger side of the car.
 I wish I could say I’m exaggerating, but I’m genuinely not.
 When I realised my mistake I tried to make it look like I was just getting something but they knew – you don’t put your foot in when reaching for the glove compartment, do you?
 And so with all that over I finally managed to get myself into the right seat – and then stalled it, because I’m not used to Paul’s car.